Guide to Faux Stained Glass Window Film Care

 Avoid Ammonia - based Cleaning Solutions

-Dry Your Stained Glass Window Film Properly
+Dry Your Faux Stained Glass Window Film Properly

-Drying is crucial because water or cleaning solution under the film can form bubbles.
+Drying is important because water or cleaning solution left under the film can form bubbles.
 These bubbles not only affect the window's appearance but may also reduce the film's ability to block UV rays.
 A rubber squeegee or soft cloth can remove soap or cleaning - solution streaks, improving the window's look.

 Clean Your Film a Month After Installation